hoefling/devpi-client-extensions/README.rst

 Some useful stuff around `devpi client`_.
-Although this package is proudly named *extensions*, currently there is only one thing implemented ready to be used: a hook that uses passwords from ``.pypirc`` on login to devpi server so you don't have to enter your password if you store it for upload anyway.
+Although this package is proudly named *extensions*, currently there is only one thing implemented ready to be used: a hook that uses passwords from ``.pypirc`` or `keyring`_ on login to devpi server so you don't have to enter your password if you store it for upload anyway.

 Install
 -------